kevaday/alphazero-general/README.md

 ### Description some of hyperparameters:
 `workers`: Number of processes used for self play, Arena comparison, and training the model.

 `process_batch_size`: The size of the batches used for batching MCTS during self play.
 Equivalent to the number of games that should be played at the same time.
+In each worker.
+For exmaple, a batch size of 128 with 4 workers would create 128\*4 = 512 games to be played at the same time in batches.

 `numItersForTrainExamplesHistory`: The number of past iterations to load self play training data from.